-- you are allergic to methylprednisolone sodium succinate or any ingredient in this medicine. - you are lactose intolerant.
-SOLU-MEDROL ACT-O-VIALS contains lactose. - you have a fungal infection or any untreated infection - you have recently received a type of vaccine called a live or live / attenuated vaccine.
-Do not receive this vaccine during treatment with SOLU-MEDROL. - you have a blood condition called idiopathic thrombocytopenic purpura (low platelet count), for intramuscular use.
+- you are allergic to methylprednisolone sodium succinate, to any other steroid medicine or any of the other ingredients in SOLU-MEDROL; - you are lactose intolerant.
+The 40 mg strength of SOLU-MEDROL in the two-compartment ACT-O-VIAL system contains lactose. - you have a fungal infection or any untreated infection - you have recently received a type of vaccine called a live or live-attenuated vaccine.
+Do not receive this vaccine during treatment with SOLU-MEDROL. - you have a blood condition called idiopathic thrombocytopenic purpura if SOLU-MEDROL is given to you through injection into your muscle.
+This condition is when you have a low blood platelet count.